Mycroft AI

 How do I create my own custom voice to use with Mimic 1?

 Creating a custom Voice is a large undertaking, and requires recording a large corpora of audio material.
-We recommend contacting VocaliD if you are interested in a custom Voice for Mimic 1.
+We recommend contacting if you are interested in a custom Voice for Mimic 1.